nikboyd/hoot-smalltalk/README.md

 #### Features ####

-Many of the following features were originally developed in the context of [Bistro Smalltalk][bistro].
+Many of the following features were first developed in the context of [Bistro Smalltalk][bistro].
 However, Hoot Smalltalk provides several improvements over Bistro.
 For example, Hoot Smalltalk has a uniform model for annotations and for the various language-specific code decorations, e.g., `static`, `public`, `private`, etc.